Customer Loyalty programme – good or bad?

 • Tag influencers and use hashtags to get your content in front of your audience.

-• If you send out regular emails to subscribers, or send out a newsletter, include a link to your blog, with a sentence or two about it.
+• If you send out regular emails to subscribers, include a link to your blog, with a sentence or two about it.

 • Look on one of the Q&A sites and if your blog answers someone’s question, answer their question and link them to your blog for further information